Last updated: 9th May 2024

 XMLHttpRequest Object

 This object is one of the key features of Ajax.
-We can use XMLHttpRequest and its properties with many client languages like JavaScript, JScript and other server side languages, to communicate with XML files and its data.
+We can use XMLHttpRequest and its properties with many client side languages like JavaScript, JScript and even server side languages, to communicate with XML files and its data.
 We can transfer and manipulate data from various sources in the web server using http.

 onreadystatechange Property